 World-wide, eel populations have decreased strongly in numbers since the 1970s.
 Despite management measures and other protective efforts, the European eel is on the IUCN red list as ‘critically endangered’.
 The existing eel farms still depend on the catches of glass eels in nature which are then raised to market size.
 Only a restricted number of glass eels is available for aquaculture and societal concern exists about the lack of sustainability.

-Successful reproduction in captivity could supply aquaculture with glass eels and close the production cycle.
-This way, reproduction could contribute to the sustainability of both eel aquaculture as well as management of the natural populations.
+Successful reproduction in captivity could enable to close the production cycle and secure the supply of glass eels to aquaculture.
+This way, assisted reproduction could contribute to the sustainability of both eel aquaculture as well as management of the natural populations.

-- Japanese researchers have recently closed the life cycle of Japanese eels A. japonica in captivity.
-Still, they experience many problems to repeat this success; to grow larvae and initiate metamorphosis into glass eels; and bring levels to commercial production.
+- Japanese researchers have closed the life cycle of Japanese eels A. japonica in captivity.
+Still, they experience problems with rearing the larvae and glass eels, and bringing levels to commercial production.

-- New Zealand researchers produced larvae of A. australis and A. dieffenbachii and American researchers of A. rostrata but also here were researchers not able to feed larvae.
+- New Zealand researchers produced larvae of A. australis and A. dieffenbachii and American researchers of A. rostrata but have not been able yet to feed the larvae.

 Current research initiatives are either of national or commercial nature.
 This creates a spotty distribution of independent activities by small research groups with large overlap.
 With still the large gap to commercial production, a high urgency exists to share experience (expertise, tools and people) to close this gap.
 Both on European level with groups working on the reproduction of European eel, but also internationally with the incorporation of Japanese research groups in particular.
-As Japan is the largest consumer of eel products, with eel as a crucial omega-3 fatty acid contributor to human health, Japan represent the major local problem owners.
 The former EU projects EELREP and PROEEL have proved the added value of combining forces.
-These collaborative projects, sharing back ground knowledge and providing valuable foreground knowledge, have defined proof of concept for this approach to work.
+These collaborative projects, sharing background knowledge and providing valuable foreground knowledge, have defined proof of concept for this approach to work.